openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 ## <a name="model-optimizer">Step 3 (Optional): Download additional components

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
-The OpenVINO Model Development Tools can only be installed via PyPI now.
-See [Install OpenVINO Model Development Tools](@ref installing_model_dev_tools) for detailed steps.
+The OpenVINO™ Model Development Tools can only be installed via PyPI now.
+See [Install OpenVINO™ Model Development Tools](@ref installing_model_dev_tools) for detailed steps.

 ## <a name="optional-steps"></a>Step 4 (Optional): Configure Inference on non-CPU Devices